For the first page of this review of Disney’s Art of Animation Resort, see this.

 See the map.
 The standard rooms at Art of Animation are all in the Little Mermaid section, highlighted with the orange circle.

-These rooms are by far the least convenient offerings at Art of Animation, at their worst being five minutes further away from the central pool, food court and bus stop than other (Family Suite) Art of Animation options.
+These rooms are by far the least convenient offerings at Art of Animation, being five minutes further away (at worst) from the Skyliner station, central pool, food court and bus stop than other (Family Suite) Art of Animation options.

-For most families, this extra few minutes won’t matter; but those with mobility issues might want to consider Pop Century, the next most highly ranked value resort, especially if they are targeting a summer visit.
+For most families, this extra few minutes won’t matter; but those with mobility issues might want to consider Pop Century, the next most highly ranked value resort, especially if they are targeting a summer visit or need the queen beds or coffeemakers found in its refurbed rooms.

-At Pop, as at the other value resorts, rooms with similar layouts (but not nearly as rich theming) can be found that are much more convenient to the central resort services.
+At Pop, as at the other value resorts, rooms can be found that are much more convenient to the central resort services.

 THE LITTLE MERMAID ROOMS THEMSELVES

-Little Mermaid room layouts at Art of Animation are pretty much identical to standard rooms in the other value resorts.
+Little Mermaid room layouts at Art of Animation are pretty much identical what was formerly found in standard rooms in the other value resorts.

 See the floor plan.
-As in the other value resorts, these rooms have two full beds, a table and chairs, a dresser with a TV on top and a mini-fridge inside, and a divided bath.
-And no coffee-maker (Family Suites do have a coffeemaker.)
+These rooms have two full beds, a table and chairs, a dresser with a TV on top and a mini-fridge inside, and a divided bath.

 Note that some says that these rooms are slightly larger than other value resort rooms, at 277 square feet, rather than 260.